sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 A beat.

 “Yes…?”
 Affirmed Dream, confused.
-“That’s what a multiverse does…?”
+“That’s what a multiverse is…?”

 “A subverse… from the inside it can *seem* like a multiverse of its own.
 But… well, think about it.
 Isn’t it weird that any universe any of you go to - because I understand that’s what all you Sanses do - you always run into the same people?
 Never any new kinds of life?
 No outer space?”
 She gestured at the viewport as she finished.

 “What about Outertale?”
 Dream suggested.

-“Is… I’m guessing that’s basically a ‘space’ version of this ‘Underground’ that a few of your lot mentioned?”
+“Is… I’m guessing that’s basically a ‘space’ version of this ‘Underground’ that a few of your lot mentioned?
+‘Outer’ space?”
 The golden skeleton nodded.
 “It’s different sure, but nobody really goes too far from it, do they?
 That’s what a subverse is, as theorised by the Tempus society.
 It’s a bunch of realities, grouped by some related theme, with no true ‘space’ between ‘worlds’.
 It *feels* like a multiverse, but on a less grand scale.”

 “I imagine our ‘subverse’ must feel quite insulted,” Nightmare mused.